 How is TDS Deducted?

-On top of this 30% tax, a 2% education cess and a 1% secondary and higher education cess are additionally levied.
-The overall tax rate on earnings now becomes 31.2%.
+On top of this 30% tax, a 2% education cess and a 1% secondary and higher education cess are also levied.
+This increases the overall tax rate on winnings to 31.2%.
 If the total amount won exceeds Rs.
 10 lakhs, a further 10% surcharge is also applicable.
-To sum it up, the actual winning amount or value is subject to a 30% TDS rate under Section 194B.
-The relevant tax that is withheld at source once surcharge and cess are taken into account is 31.2%.
+To clarify, while the base TDS rate under Section 194B is 30% on the winning amount or value, the effective tax withheld at source, after accounting for applicable surcharge and cess, totals 31.2%.

 How is Online Gaming Taxed Under the Income Tax Act?